slkiser/lineSpectraVibration/README.md

 # Line spectral estimators for ultrasonic vibration
-Repository of line spectra estimators written in Python used in publication
+Repository of line spectral estimators written in Python used in publication